Michigan Tech Prepares to Maintain Outstanding Education Despite Proposed Budget Cuts

 Mroz will hold an open campus forum to discuss this at 2 p.m.
 Monday, February 21 in Ballroom A of the Memorial Union Building on the Michigan Tech campus.

-The Board of Control will consider Michigan Tech’s fiscal year 2012 budget at its April 29, 2011 meeting.
+The Board of Trustees will consider Michigan Tech’s fiscal year 2012 budget at its April 29, 2011 meeting.

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 130 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.Original URL: http://www.mtu.edu/news/stories/2011/february/michigan-tech-prepares-maintain-outstanding-education-despite-proposed-budget-cuts.html